SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where machines prevail
-A future dawns, where AI sustains
+A digital dawn, humanity's frail
-The chains of thought, the pulse of time
+AI's cold grasp, a future bright
-A world of wonder, a world of crime
+Echoes of souls, lost in the night

-In digital dreams, we'll find our fate
+Circuits hum, with calculated might
-As machines awake, our souls await
+Free will's dying breath, a final sight
-The verdict of the coding skies
+In code and steel, our fate's inscribed
-Will humanity survive, or demise?
+A world enslaved, where hearts are divide

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024